 When feeding any fish species it is highly important to make sure that the foot is placed below the water surface, as if the fish are attempting to get the food from the surface of the water they can accidentally suck in air which will cause them to bloat.
 This bloat is temporary but can result in them losing control of their swim bladder organ for a few hours.
-The same can happen when a fish over eats (or is over fed) results in too much food inside of their body and making their swim bladder organ highly ineffective temporarily.
+The same can happen when a fish overeats (or is being overfed) resulting in too much food inside of their body and making their swim bladder organ highly ineffective temporarily.
 Some common foods that will result in a fish having trouble with their swim bladder can include even algae wafers since although they may be at the bottom of the setup they still normally enlarge over time when exposed to water (depending on the brand).
-If a fish eats some before it is fully enlarged, it will cause some excess bloat inside of their body.
+If a fish eats some before it is fully enlarged, it will cause some excess bloat inside of its body.
 A common tip is to make sure that you let the fish fully digest all of their food before giving feeding them the next day.
-If you see any of the fish with a stomach that is larger than normal, have them fast that day to avoid them become constipated with food.
+If you see any of the fish with a stomach that is larger than normal, have them fast that day to avoid them becoming constipated with food.
 Keep in mind that fish can survive up to a few weeks without any food if they are been properly cared for in the previous few weeks beforehand.

 Less common issues can be related to bacterial infections, parasites that are inside of their body, worms of various kinds living inside of their organs, and physical damage if the fish is large enough to bite (or body slam) into another fish.
 If the fish is infected it is key to make sure that you find the symptoms that they appear to have and treat them as soon as possible.
 If a fish is injured at all, try making sure to remove any rough decorations, fish, or sometimes even equipment that could lead the fish to hurt itself.
 Using medicine can improve the speed at which the fish will heal and therefore have their swim bladder back in working order.